Aydawka/Data-innovations-hub/README.md

 your upload endpoint.

 # Constraints
 *	To prevent to upload malicious files to the folder, system validates the types of files.
-Therefore, client serve will only accept files which have the following extensions:
+Therefore, client serve will only accept files which have the following file types:
 .png, .jpeg, .docx, .pdf, .ppt, and .txt.
-* To avoid repetition of the saving files, after uploading the file to the local folder, all files will be removed from the list.
+* To avoid repetition of the saving files, in case file name and type already exist in the corresponding folder, new file will override the previus one.
-*	If user did not submit any file, client side will prevent them to submit empty files.
-The users will be informed with a proper validation message.

-#Proxy
+# Proxy

 Both portions (front end and back end) can be run on localhost.
-In order to run client service on localhost, proxy configuration is needed to set up on the proxy.conf.json file and with the following code:
+If they are running under different origins, to run client service on localhost, proxy configuration is needed to set up on the proxy.conf.json file and with the following code:
                                                   ``` ng serve --proxy-config proxy.conf.json ```

 # System interface